What are advanced dementia (EMI) care homes?

 For families seeking care, carehome.co.uk can help you compare homes, read real reviews, check locations, facilities, cost and regulatory status.

-This website has tens of thousands of listings of care homes, EMI nursing homes and over 396,000 reviews of care homes.
+This website has tens of thousands of listings of care homes and nursing homes and over 396,000 reviews of care homes.

 You can read reviews of dementia care homes from relatives, see photographs, facilities, and contact details.

-If you’re looking for some EMI care homes near you, you can use the website to narrow down dementia residential care homes in your area.
+If you’re looking for some EMI care homes near you, you can find dementia residential care homes in your local area.

 FAQs